VHCBlade/event_authentication/README.md

 Used for User and JWT management using event_db.
-Also has secure password storage and management
+Also has secure password storage and management.

 ## Getting Started